 Introduction

-Autoimmunity refers to an aberration in the body's normal development such that the immune system mounts an attack against its own cells.[1]
+Autoimmunity refers to an aberration in the body's normal development that causes the immune system to mount an attack against its cells.[1]
 The etiology behind autoimmune diseases is multifactorial, with genetic, hormonal, and environmental factors all playing a role.
-This review will discuss basic fundamentals of the antigen self-tolerance process, cellular and molecular processes contributing to autoimmunity, diagnostic indicators, and key diseases.
+This topic reviews the fundamentals of the antigen self-tolerance process, cellular and molecular processes contributing to autoimmunity, diagnostic indicators, and key diseases.

 Fundamentals